research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ## Software highlights

 The software overview page design has a highlights section.
-This section is **shown only when the software highlights are defined** by RSD admin.
+This section is **shown only when software highlights are set** by an RSD admin.

-In addition to carousel, which is used on the software overview page and not suitable for showing a large number of items, we offer separate "All Highlights" page.
-All highlights page can be accessed using the "Browse All Highlights" button shown underneath the carousel.
+In addition to the carousel, which is shown on the software overview page, but is not suitable for showing a large number of items, we offer a separate "All Highlights" page.
+This page can be accessed using the "Browse all Highlights" button, shown underneath the carousel.

 :::tip
 You can customise the software highlights section in the `settings.json` by changing the values in the optional property `software_highlights`.